-There are six residential designations, which allow for all multiple housing types and lot sizes within Sherwood West.
-The Concept Plan estimates 3,117 housing units of which 50% of the units may be attached housing, and the total average density is 9.2 dwelling units per acre.
-If middle housing is built in single-family zones, the overall housing density of the plan area increases as shown in Figure 1, above.
-Two residential zones, (Middle Housing and Cottage Cluster), will solely allow for these housing types and are responsive to many voices in the Concept Plan process who have advocated for housing for young families and people in Sherwood who would like to age in place.
-The Concept Plan provides housing types that are needed for the community while allowing for a transition to lower urban densities adjacent to the rural reserve in hilly areas of Sherwood West.
+Two residential designations (Middle Housing and Cottage Cluster) will solely allow for middle housing types and are responsive to many voices in the Concept Plan process who have advocated for housing for young families and people in Sherwood who would like to age in place.
+The Concept Plan provides housing types that are needed for the community while allowing for a transition to lower urban densities adjacent to the rural reserve in the hillier areas of Sherwood West.

-The Sherwood West Concept Plan is proposing 265 acres of employment land.
+There is a need for both housing and employment opportunities in Sherwood.
+The most recent Economic Opportunities Analysis indicates Sherwood has a deficit of roughly 277 buildable acres of employment land.
+The Sherwood West Concept Plan proposes 265 net buildable acres of employment land.
 The mixed employment areas are anticipated to provide a mix of office, light industrial, and flex space uses for target industries such as clean tech and advanced manufacturing identified in the city's Economic Opportunities Analysis.
-It is estimated that 4,524 jobs can be accommodated and the employment-to-housing ratio for the plan area is 1.5.
-With higher-paying jobs close to housing, the Concept Plan is anticipated to meet the projected community housing needs and housing choices identified in the Sherwood Housing Needs Analysis to help maintain housing affordability for existing and future residents and families in Sherwood.
+It is estimated that 4,524 jobs can be accommodated and the employment-to-housing ratio for the plan area is estimated at 1.3 (but would depend on the middle housing scenarios described above).
+The Concept Plan is anticipated to meet the projected community housing needs and employment needs to create a walkable community with a balance of employment, residential, commercial, and greenspace land uses - to be place where families can safely live, work, shop and play.